mssola/soria/README.md

 ## Screenshots

-I've saved some screenshots in the =screenshots= directory.
+I've saved some screenshots in the `screenshots` directory.
 They do not show a full sample of all the defined colors, but it will give you a good idea of the look and feel of this theme.
 A glimpse: